cyrillef/forge.commandline-curl/README.md

   6. Optionally, setup your WEB server - see instructions below in the 'Local WEB server' section.
      * Specify in credentials.js in variable 'LocalhostFolder' where your html files should be copied into, for your WEB server to find them.
 This would be required for using command 'html'.
+     * Specify in credentials.js in variable 'LocalServerPort' which port to use for your local WEB server.

 The ./viewerAPI scripts provide quick help information for the commands and arguments.